 If you have been planning to make a common law claim in NSW, this is a how-to-make-a-claim guide:

-As it’s mentioned above, firstly, you must meet the 15% whole person impairment threshold and make sure it is accepted by your insurer.
-If not your injuries can be referred to the Personal Injury Comission for a binding determination by an Approved Medical Specialist.
+As mentioned above, firstly, you must meet the 15% whole person impairment threshold and make sure it is accepted by your insurer.
+If not, your injuries can be referred to the Personal Injury Comission for a binding determination by an Approved Medical Specialist.

 Then, you are required to provide the employer and their insurer with relevant details of the claim for them to assess your full entitlement to the claim.